tinkukalluri/GroupListen/README.md

 # Note

-1 .The full application(grouplisten-v2) repository is kept private.
+1 .The full application(grouplisten-v2) repository is at https://github.com/tinkukalluri/GroupListen-V2.

 2. This repository is the first version of the application(grouplisten-v1) and is made public.